ironhack-labs/lab-intro-node/README.md

 The `max()` method should return the highest value of the array.

-In case you have an empty `SortedList`, you must throw an error with the message "EmptySortedList".
+In case you have an empty `SortedList`, you must throw an error with the message `"EmptySortedList"`.
 For this, you can use:

 ```js
 throw new Error("EmptySortedList");